dkorobtsov/automation-arsenal/README.md

 * [Json Schema 2 Pojo](https://github.com/joelittlejohn/jsonschema2pojo) - Extremely useful tool for quickly consuming an API.
 Just copy and [paste](http://www.jsonschema2pojo.org/) response, get Java class, attach convertor (like Moshi for example) and get an object on a next Retrofit call.
 * [Google API Explorer](https://developers.google.com/apis-explorer/#p/) - Explorer for APIs provided by Google.
 * [Swagger](https://swagger.io/) - Way to go when designing APIs.
 * [Postman](https://www.getpostman.com/) One of the best tools available for working with API.
-Personally I don't like SOAP UI and really disappointed with latest releases of Advanced REST client (which it pretty ok in general).
 * [Programmable Web](https://www.programmableweb.com/apis/directory) - Largest API Directory on the Web.
 To answer typical question - if there are any sandboxes for API testing practice.
 Any public API will do. :)

 ### Build Tools